Saturday, 14 July 2018

 When we left Champlemy, we also left the GR, not being silly enough to do a big loop for no reason.

-We dropped down behind a chapel and strolled on past fields where a farmer was in the act of making hayrolls with his very clever tractor.
+We dropped down behind a chapel and strolled along past some fields, where a farmer was in the act of making hayrolls with his very clever tractor.

 Soon the errant GR rejoined us and we entered another forest, mercifully shady, where piles of cut logs lined the way.

-The first half was up, the rest down, and at the bottom our track merged with the unpleasantly busy N151.
+The first half of the track was uphill, the second half down, and at the bottom our track merged with the unpleasantly busy N151.

 We could see the town of Varzy below, and looked forward to its comforts.

-It was Bastille Day, with all its usual hazards.
+It was Bastille Day, with all its usual hazards for walkers.
 There was not even a bar open, so we kept going, past the grand double-spired church and a line of closed shops, past some sawmills and factories, to the camping ground, more than a kilometre from the town.

 This was on a the edge of a picturesque lake but there were only two or three campervans there, plus a few tents which did not seem to be occupied.

-The rest of the place looked pleasant, with flower beds, shady trees and a well-maintained shower block.
+It was too squalid for us, but the rest of the camping ground looked pleasant, with flower beds, shady trees and a well-maintained shower block.
 We put our packs in one of the hedged enclosures, had showers and lay down on our mats.

 As we were not confident that we would get any dinner, we decided to have lunch.